cupnoodle/fluffyes/33-uibutton-uitableviewcell-tap.md

 Passing the index data shouldn't be that difficult!
-There are multiple ways to go about this, this post will cover using delegate and closure.
+There are multiple ways to go about this, this post will cover using delegate and closure to handle button click inside a tableview cell.

+<span id="delegate"></span>

-## The delegate way
+## The Delegate way

 You can read [how delegate works here](https://fluffy.es/eli-5-delegate/) if you are not farmiliar with it yet.
 To use the delegate way, we will add a **index** integer property (to keep track of the index) and **delegate** property to the cell class.